Regulations EAGLES’ RIDGE (Kopsi ton Aeton) 2024

 Reason for naming the race.

-On the right slope of Zilnia the "Edge of the Eagles" is, admittedly, the most beautiful and spectacular climbing route.
+On the right slope of Zilnia the "Eagles’ Ridge" is, admittedly, the most beautiful and spectacular climbing route.
 Dimitris Boudolas solo made this route for the first time in 1979.
 Dimitris Boudolas was a Greek climber from Litochoro with international recognition, who lost his life prematurely in the Himalayas, at an altitude of 6,400m on October 22, 1985, at the age of just 32, participating in the first Greek mission to conquer the summit Annapurna South.
-In honour of the memory of this great person of Greek mountaineering, a race "Eagles’ Edge" was created.
+In honour of the memory of this great person of Greek mountaineering, a race "Eagles’ Ridge" was created.

 Men and women over the age of 15 are eligible to participate in the race (for ages 15-18 will need the consent of their parents).